oicr-ibc/cssscl/README.rst

 (the whole process should take ~ 37 min using 2 CPUs)

-2. Perform the classification by optimizing the ``cssscl's`` parameter values first
+2. Perform the classification of the sequences in the test set by optimizing the ``cssscl's`` parameter values first

  .. code-block:: bash